 It’s a reality in the ICU that, unfortunately, some patients will not get better.
 Rev. Crewe makes herself available to talk about death with families and prepare them for the removal of life support.
 Sometimes, she says, the healing that happens is not about the patient’s body but about the family relationships.
 She tells of a woman who, after a 10-year estrangement from her whole family, flew home to visit her ailing father in the ICU.
 The original rift was long forgotten, and by the time the father passed away, the family was united.
 “In his dying, he reminded the family of how important he was to everybody,” Rev. Crewe says, “and that led them to realize how important they were to each other.”

-The current ICU is 40 years old, but there’s a new ICU in the planning, with a scheduled 2021 opening.
+The current ICU is 40 years old, but there’s a new ICU in the planning, with a scheduled 2022 opening.
 It will relocate from the 18th floor to the fifth floor, handy to the diagnostic imaging department on that floor and closer to the operating room on the seventh floor.
-There will be a satellite pharmacy and lab.
-Negative pressure rooms with dedicated anterooms for gowning and de-gowning will prevent the spread of airborne illnesses such as tuberculosis and SARS.
+There will be lab testing at the bedside to assist with timely diagnosis.
+Negative pressure rooms with dedicated anterooms for gowning and de-gowning will prevent the spread of airborne illnesses.

 The new ICU will be much more spacious.
 Almost all rooms will have large windows with outside views, providing exposure to natural daylight to help reduce delirium and confusion and speed recovery.
 The waiting area for families will be larger, too, with comfortable seating, a kitchenette, a shower and a quiet room.
 Dr. Lapinsky says that while “patient-centred care” has become a buzzword in hospitals, “We’ve actually been doing it for a long time.”
 The new ICU will help facilitate that even more.